 Adjust the strap height to your desired intensity.
 Grip the handles tightly.
 Extend your legs behind you to get in the plank position.
 Engage your glutes and core to keep a neutral spine.
 Hold for time.
 Drop to your knees to finish safely.

-The addition of the stability ball makes the side planks even tougher (if you can imagine that).
-The ball messes with your balance, and because your ankles, knees, and hips are not stacked, it further reduces your stability.
+Tossing in a stability ball makes the already dreaded side plank even more challenging.
+The ball impedes your balance.
+Since your ankles, knees, and hips are not stacked as they would be on the ground, it further reduces your stability.

 Benefits of the Stability Ball Side Plank